 I was totally losing it at this point, with tears in my eyes and a trigger finger on that "delete" key on the website.
 But I knew if I went into that old pattern of hiding and shutting down I would regret it.
 I would only be sitting in my own struggle, and I'm so done with the struggle.
 I'm so done with being knocked over each time there's a strong wind.
 I want to center.
 I want to thrive in my creative process, enjoying what I create rather than fearing how much it can hurt me in the end.

-I shared my experience and the feedback I got immediately started to calm the storm.
+I shared my experience with a friend and the feedback I got immediately started to calm the storm.
 I got some much needed clarity, and also some much needed support.

-What limiting belief is this triggering in me?
-Chances are, if someone's critique is tearing you apart, it's because there's something you're afraid of lurking under the surface.
+She asked me what limiting belief this was triggering in me.
+As she said, if someone's critique is tearing you apart, it's because there's something you're afraid of lurking under the surface.
 Are their comments triggering unvoiced fears?
 Or reflecting unfair harsh internal criticisms?
-Sometimes it's a sign that there's something you need to work through personally!

 All I can say is, I'm on a journey also, and it's times like this, when I see myself stumbling, that inspire me the most to reach higher.
 If I never went down and rose back up I wouldn't have the slightest idea what I wanted to share with others who want to pull themselves up and shine also.
 I suppose they go hand in hand - when I see my shortcomings I see a chance to grow, and from that growth comes the inspiration to create, whether that be for a meditation here or a short story or something else.